oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop-working-copy/review-application-and-routes/review-application-and-routes.md

 1. Locate your Python application.

-    Once you have located the Workshop contents (either forked or saved locally), open the <b>app.py</b> file inwith your preferred editor.
+    Once you have located the Workshop contents (either forked or saved locally), open the <b>app.py</b> file in your preferred editor.
 This Workshop uses Visual Studio Code (VS Code or VSC) for file editing/review.

     ![Opening the Python application](images/right-click-to-open-app.png)

 2. Review the libraries included in this application.

-    Once the application loads into your editor, notice the libraries we've imported to allow this application work:
+    Once the application loads into your editor, notice the libraries we've imported to allow this application to work:

     ![Imported libraries for Python application](images/imported-libraries-for-application.png)